Delwyn Clark

-Delwyn N Clark is a New Zealand strategic management academic.
+Delwyn N. Clark is a New Zealand strategic management academic.
 She is a life member and past president of the Australian and New Zealand Academy of Management.

 Academic career

-After an undergraduate at the University of Auckland, Clark moved to the University of Waikato for a PhD thesis entitled 'The role of MS/OR in strategic management : a NZ/UK comparative evaluation' on management systems and operations research.
+After being an undergraduate at the University of Auckland, Clark moved to the University of Waikato for a PhD thesis entitled "The role of MS/OR in strategic management : a NZ/UK comparative evaluation" on management systems and operations research.